sjoerdev/sjoerdev.github.io/content/posts/windows-copy-tools.md

+---
+title: "History of windows copy tools"
+date: "2026-06-01"
+description: This is a comparison and history of windows file copy tools.
+summary: "This is a comparison and history of windows file copy tools."
+ShowToc: true
+TocOpen: true
+ShowBreadCrumbs: true
+---

+## Tools

 | Release |        Program         |        Introduced in        |    Status    | GUI or CLI |    capabilities    |           official link            |
 | ------- | ---------------------- | --------------------------- | ------------ | ---------- | ------------------ | :--------------------------------- |
 | 1981    | COPY.COM               | MS-DOS 1.0                  | Discontinued | CLI        | copy               | buildin                            |